kappalabs/fft_band_equalizer/README.md

 Introduction
 ------------
-This project is meant to be implementation of simple band equalizer with 11 bands controlable by user in C language.
+This project is meant to be an implementation of simple band equalizer with 11 bands controlable by user in C language.
 Input can be either raw data or sound file in WAV format.

 Requirements
 ------------